Battle of Winwick: Infantry

 Infantry formations, equipment and tactics were similar in both armies.
 The basic tactical formation was the regiment, which varied greatly in size.
 An infantry regiment was usually made up of 10 equally sized companies and typically had a nominal or establishment strength of 800 or 1,000 men; this was rarely met.
 Each was composed of both musketmen and pikemen.

 The musketmen were armed with muskets possessing 4 ft barrels and, mostly, matchlock firing mechanisms.
 These relied on the glowing end of a length of slow match, thin cord soaked in saltpetre, igniting the weapon's priming powder when the trigger was pulled.
 They were reliable and robust weapons, but their effectiveness was severely reduced in poor weather.
-Keeping the slow match burning at all times resulted in the consumption of a vast amount of it, while dowsing it rendered the musket useless.
+Keeping the slow match burning at all times resulted in the consumption of a vast amount of it, while dousing it rendered the musket useless.
 Balancing combat readiness against logistical capability called for fine judgement from a regiment's officers.
 A few musketmen on each side were equipped with the more reliable flintlock muskets.
 In 1648 musket tactics were in transition from firing one rank at a time so as to maintain a steady fire, to the entire unit discharging a volley simultaneously for shock effect.
 A well-trained musketman took approximately 40 seconds to reload and would carry ten rounds of ammunition.

 Pikemen were equipped with pikes: long wooden shafts tipped with steel points.
 Pikes as issued were normally 18 ft, but on the march they were commonly cut down to a more wieldy 15 ft or so.
 The pikemen carried basic swords and typically wore steel helmets but no other armour; in some regiments a few pikemen, usually those in the front rank, would have also worn body armour.
 Military manuals of the time suggested a ratio of two musketmen for each pikeman, but in practice commanders usually attempted to maximise the number of musketmen and a higher ratio was the rule.